 Cody saw tremendous opportunity in postwar Palm Springs, rightly foreseeing a wealthy vacationland whose part-time residents could pay for the inventive architecture he envisioned.
 The epitome of this vision was his transformation of the Thunderbird Dude Ranch into Thunderbird Country Club.
 This led to similar commissions; sadly, some, such as the Palm Springs Country Spa Hotel, have been felled by the wrecking ball and profit over preservation.

-Cody had a stroke at age 55 and died seven years later in 1958.
+Cody had a stroke at age 57 and died five years later in 1978.
 Nevertheless, his vision for desert architecture inspired many of his contemporaries, and one of his best works, St. Theresa Catholic Church and Convent, still stands on Ramon Road.